quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part66_13.5_Integratin.md

 ---
 #### Period of a Periodic Signal
 Background context explaining the concept.
-The period \(T\) of any repeating pattern describes the minimum amount of time that passes between successive instances of the pattern.
+The period $T$ of any repeating pattern describes the minimum amount of time that passes between successive instances of the pattern.
 For example, for a sinusoidal sound wave, the period measures the time between successive peaks or troughs.
-:p What is the definition of the period \(T\) of a periodic signal?
+:p What is the definition of the period $T$ of a periodic signal?
 ??x
-The period \(T\) of any repeating pattern describes the minimum amount of time that passes between successive instances of the pattern.
+The period $T$ of any repeating pattern describes the minimum amount of time that passes between successive instances of the pattern.
 For example, for a sinusoidal sound wave, the period measures the time between successive peaks or troughs.
 ```java
 // Pseudocode to calculate the period T from a set of sampled data points
 public void calculatePeriod(double[] samples) {